Juanda

 The Result

-After completing these steps, you'll be able to access your Rails application at https://my-app.local with a valid SSL certificate.
+After completing these steps, you'll be able to access your Rails application at https://my-app.localhost with a valid SSL certificate.
 Your browser may show a security warning for the self-signed certificate, but you can safely proceed for development purposes.

 This setup provides a production-like HTTPS environment that's essential for testing modern web features while maintaining the simplicity of local development.